Meera R. Mehtaji, Ph.D.

 Chen, C. C., Hamm, J. V., Farmer, T. W., Lambert, K., & Mehtaji, M. (2015).
 Exceptionality and peer victimization involvement in late childhood subtypes, stability, and social marginalization.
 Remedial and Special Education, 36, 312-324. doi: 10.1177/0741932515579242

 Dr. Meera Mehtaji is an assistant professor in the Department of Counseling and Special Education and teaches courses in the .
-She is also co-coordinator of the severe disabilities concentration within the School of Education’s program.
+She is also co-coordinator of the adapted curriculum concentration within the School of Education’s program.
 In addition, Dr. Mehtaji serves as the co-training director of Virginia Leadership Education in Childhood Neurodevelopmental Disabilities (Va-LEND), a federally-funded, interdisciplinary training program that involves preparing students and community professionals from 13 different disciplines.
 Her research interests focus on classroom social dynamics, bullying involvement of students with disabilities, and the impact teachers can have supporting students with disabilities in mainstream classrooms.